 When can I apply to Westchester Community College?

 It’s beneficial to apply as early as possible, but applications are accepted through the end of the registration period (see last day of registration www.sunywcc.edu/academiccalendar).
-Please note that any applicant needing a placement test MUST apply to the College before the date of the last scheduled placement test.
+Please note that any applicant needing a placement survey/test MUST submit their application in sufficient time to be able to take the placement survey/test (please see placement survey info. below).
 Students can apply online at www.sunywcc.edu/apply.

 What documents do I need to submit to apply to a degree or certificate program at Westchester Community College?

 The application contains a checklist of all necessary items that are required to complete the admissions process.

 - Apply online at www.sunywcc.edu/apply and pay the $50 application fee.

 - Submit an official high school transcript or a GED with score report to the Admissions Office.
-For students who have not yet graduated from high school, the official transcript is required at the time of application.
+High school transcripts should be emailed by the high school to: HSTranscript@sunywcc.edu For students who have not yet graduated from high school, the official transcript is required at the time of application.
 After graduating, you must also provide official proof of high school graduation to the Admissions Office (original diploma or final official high school transcript with date of graduation).

 - If taking 6 or more credits, you must submit a Combined Immunization/Meningitis Form (available at www.sunywcc.edu/apply) (note that the Immunization part of the form only applies to students born after 1/1/57; the Meningitis of the form applies to all ages taking 6 or more credits).
-Immunization forms can be dropped off in the Nurse’s office in Student Center Room 181 or faxed to the Nurse at (914) 606-6423.
+Immunization forms can be emailed to HealthOffice@sunywcc.edu or faxed to the Nurse at (914) 606-6423.
 Note that if you can’t access your immunization records, your doctor can complete the form with results of a titer (blood test) showing that you have had the required immunizations.

-- If you enroll as a matriculated student or if you want to take any English or math course that you don’t otherwise have the prerequisite for, you must take the Westchester Community College Placement Exam or be waived from the test by submitting appropriate documentation – see www.sunywcc.edu/testingcenter for waiver information.
+- If you enroll as a matriculated student or if you want to take any English or math course that you don’t otherwise have the prerequisite for, you must take the Westchester Community College Placement Surveys or be waived from the surveys by submitting appropriate documentation – see www.sunywcc.edu/testingcenter for waiver information.

 Who must submit an application?